Skills Data Science Hybrid Research Router and Specialist Delegate

 Q1 (always) — Research question

 What's the research question?
 State it in 1–2 sentences.
-Specific is better than broad — "AI for healthcare" gets you a vague survey; "How are health systems integrating LLM-based clinical decision support in 2026?" gets you a useful answer.
+Specific is better than broad — "AI for healthcare" gets you a vague survey; "How are health systems integrating LLM-based clinical decision support?" gets you a useful answer.

 Refuse mush.
 If user says "research AI", push back once: "What about AI specifically — adoption, safety, capability, funding, regulation, comparison?
 Pick an angle."